Top 5 Importing Mistakes in South Africa – SSS

 Note: SSS does not provide regulatory or legal advice.
 If your import requires NRCS or ICASA certification, we recommend engaging a compliance specialist.
 We can handle the logistics once the regulatory side is sorted.

-How the SSS Import Process Works
+How the SSS import process works

 SSS is an end-to-end import service.
 We do not offer third-party shipping, clearing-only, or handle goods you have already purchased.
 Here is how the process works: